 Head back into the city for a delicious lunch of Banh Mi – traditional Vietnamese sandwiches with chicken, beef or pork with pate, mayo, cucumber spears and pickled vegetables on a fresh bread roll.

 Time to head to Ben Thanh Market – the city’s most central market.
 Here you’ll find almost anything – from local delicacies, clothing, jewellery and hardware.
 Make sure you bag a bargain – bartering is key in these markets, unless there’s a ‘fixed price’ sign and is an ideal place to buy souvenirs from home.

-You’ve now spent the perfect 48 hours in Saigon!
-Find out even more on our Saigon destination page.
+You’ve now spent the perfect 48 hours in Ho Chi Minh!
+Find out even more on our Ho Chi Minh destination page.

 For more information on when to go, take a look at our Best Time to visit Vietnam Page